Vyral/nick-shivers/_posts/2019-11-08-your-latest-portland-metrosw-washington-market-update.md

 {% include pullquote.html %}

-**Year over year, we’re about even as far as sales go, but Southwest Washington has done a little better than Oregon.** Why did the number of closed sales increase the last two months?
-Interest rates have been pushing buyers forward, buy they’ve gone up lately, hence the slowdown.&nbsp;
+**Year over year, we’re about even as far as sales go, but Southwest Washington has done a little better than Oregon.** Why did the number of closed sales increase over the last two months?
+Interest rates have been pushing buyers forward, but they’ve gone up lately, hence the slowdown.&nbsp;

 Here are the top five hottest markets in both areas:

 5\.
 Hillsborough/Rock Creek<br>4\.
 Tigard/Metzger<br>3\.
 North Tabor/Hollywood<br>2\.
 Beaverton/Aloha<br>1\.
 Oregon City/Happy Valley&nbsp;

-In weather parlance, our area in general is a balmy 67&deg; to 75&deg;.
+In weather parlance, our area in general, is a balmy 67&deg; to 75&deg;.

 As always, if you have any more questions about our market or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’d love to help you.